octobercms/docs/3.x/extend/importexport/importexport-controller.md

     encoding: 'utf-8'
 ```

-The following configuration options (all optional) are supported for the format options:
+The following configuration properties (all optional) are supported for the format options:

-Option | Description
+Property | Description
 ------------- | -------------
 **delimiter** | Delimiter character.
 **enclosure** | Enclosure character.